 STATUS: Byram River is one of six river basins investigated in the Reconnaissance Report for Westchester County Streams, Westchester County, NY and Fairfield County, CT (approved September 2008).
 Feasibility Cost Sharing Agreement (FCSA) was executed on August 29, 2012 with the Town of Greenwich, the non-Federal partner for the study.
-Public information meetings were held in Town of Greenwich, CT annually since start of the study.
-The initial flood risk management solutions’ activities including data gathering, surveys, and site visits were completed by the Non-Federal sponsor as part of the in-kind work.
-They also performed stream surveys, flood marks survey, existing condition hydrology and hydraulics structure inventory and valuation for the economic analysis.
 The New York District has completed the alternatives analyses and developed the cost estimate and benefit to cost ratio for ten alternatives.
 The Alternative 5a - removal and replacement of the Rt.
 1 Bridges plan has the maximum net benefits and is the Recommended Plan.
 A Final Integrated Feasibility Report and Environmental Impact Statement was approved by HQUSACE.
 The Chief's Report was approved on May 7, 2020.
 The project is authorized for construction in Section 401 WRDA 2020.
-The study is included in the Disaster Relief Supplemental Appropriation Act (DRSAA) 2022 for $5,470,00 for Pre-construction Engineering & Design (PED) phase and $35,000,000 for construction phase.
-The next step is the execution of Design Agreement with the non-Federal sponsor.
+The project is included in the Disaster Relief Supplemental Appropriation Act (DRSAA) 2022 for $5,470,00 for Pre-construction Engineering & Design (PED) phase and $35,000,000 for construction phase.
+The Design Agreement to start the PED was executed in April 2023 with Town of Greenwich.
+The PED effort is underway.

 CONTACT: